Royan: The 1950s Seaside Gem

 La Grande Conche

-2.6km of fine sand stretching from the port.
-It is world-famous for its blue-and-white striped tents.
-Facing south and protected from the swell, the water is calm and shallow—the safest choice for small children.
+2.6km of fine sand with blue-and-white striped tents.
+Facing south and protected from the swell, the water is calm and shallow.

 Features: Lifeguards, Cafés, Tent Rentals